N9vem/Keyboards/Duchamp/README.md

-Duchamp keyboard

-This is my first pcb I ever finished.
+Duchamp keyboard - The first pcb I ever finished

+WARNING this pcb is untested yet

+The board uses the larger pro micro which is mounted normally (the USB is facing downwards).

 This PCB is may not be compatible with planck cases: the switch distance is 19.05 mm.